 Are Cosigners Liable for My Debt If I File for Chapter 13 Bankruptcy?

-Protect your cosigners with Chapter 13 bankruptcy's codebtor stay.
+Protect cosigners from collection actions with Chapter 13 bankruptcy's codebtor stay.

-If you have a cosigner on a consumer (nonbusiness) debt and you want to file for bankruptcy relief, you might be able to protect the cosigner with Chapter 13 bankruptcy's codebtor stay.
-Read on to learn more about protecting cosigners with Chapter 13 bankruptcy.
+If you have a cosigner on a "consumer" or nonbusiness debt and want to file for bankruptcy relief, you might be able to protect the cosigner with Chapter 13 bankruptcy’s codebtor stay.
+Read on to learn how to protect cosigners during bankruptcy by filing for Chapter 13 and why the protection isn't available in Chapter 7.

-When a borrower doesn't have much in the way of income or solid credit history, many lenders require another person to agree to be responsible for the loan if the borrower can't pay.
-Lenders typically call this person a "cosigner" because they agree to sign the contract with the borrower.
+When a borrower doesn’t have much income or a solid credit history, many lenders require another person to agree to be responsible for the loan if the borrower can’t pay.
+Lenders typically call this person a “cosigner” because they agree to sign the contract with the borrower.
 Essentially, a cosigner is another person who is liable for the loan.

-How to Protect a Cosigner by Filing for Chapter 13 Bankruptcy
+How to Protect a Cosigner in Chapter 13 Bankruptcy

-If you want to protect your cosigners, you can do so by paying off the debt through a Chapter 13 repayment plan.
-Unlike Chapter 7 bankruptcy, your cosigners are protected to a certain extent by the Chapter 13 codebtor stay (discussed below).
-And, if you're able to repay the debt through your plan in full, nothing will be left to collect from the cosigner once the Chapter 13 case ends.
+Unlike Chapter 7 bankruptcy, cosigners are protected to a certain extent by the Chapter 13 codebtor stay (discussed below), so consider paying off the debt through a Chapter 13 repayment plan.
+If you can repay the debt in full, nothing will be left to collect from the cosigner once the Chapter 13 case ends.

-This approach works well with car loans because, in most cases, the time left on the contract will be less than five years and the loan would get repaid in full.
-A debtor who qualified for a three-year plan could extend the plan period to five years, if necessary.
+This approach works well with car loans because, in most cases, the time left on the contract will be less than five years, and the loan will be repaid in full.
+A debtor who qualifies for a three-year plan could extend the plan period to five years if necessary.

 The Chapter 13 Codebtor Stay

-Creditors cannot collect from your cosigners as long as the codebtor stay remains in effect.
-It's assumed that the debtor might fully repay the debt through Chapter 13 bankruptcy, in which case it would be unfair to allow the creditor to receive payment from two sources.
+Creditors can't collect from cosigners as long as the codebtor is in effect.
+It’s assumed that the debtor might fully repay the debt through Chapter 13 bankruptcy, and it would be unfair to allow the creditor to receive payment from two sources.

 Chapter 13 cases have many issues to address—some of which can conflict.
-Given the complicated nature of Chapter 13, it's strongly suggested that you seek the advice of a bankruptcy lawyer.
-Learn more about when it's best to hire a bankruptcy lawyer and how to find one, as well as the differences between Chapter 7 and 13 so that you can choose the best bankruptcy chapter for you.
+Given the complicated nature of Chapter 13, it’s strongly suggested that you seek a bankruptcy lawyer's advice and learn more about the differences between Chapters 7 and 13 before choosing your bankruptcy chapter.

 Get Professional Help